dmitriisemm/GeminiSandBox/README.md

 # Simple Framework
-This is very simple testing framework to test Institutional Client Registration page on https://exchange.sandbox.gemini.com/register/institution <br/> After each test run the framework will create test-output folder where you can see screenshots of target pages
+This is a very simple testing framework to test Institutional Client Registration page on https://exchange.sandbox.gemini.com/register/institution <br/> After each test running the framework will create test-output folder where you can see screenshots of target pages

 ## Clone repo
 clone repository using